 23. Prejudging (Aristotelian logic); Trust (risks, loneliness, withholding), interpersonal relationships (knowing, love);

-24. Written reaction reports on academic service due: Freedom vs. despotism (despotic laws vs. individual decision making for health); authority (code ethics vs. situation ethics).
+24. Written reaction reports on regional academic servicedue: Freedom vs. despotism (despotic laws vs. individual decision making for health); authority (code ethics vs. situation ethics).

-28. Helping other cope healthfully; Children and death.
+28. Helping others cope healthfully; children and death;

 - 1. Epilogue